Winston Bogarde

 Winston Lloyd Bogarde (born 22 October 1970) is a Dutch retired professional footballer.
 He was known for his physical strength, and played mostly as a centre-back although he could occasionally play as left-back.

-He had spells at Ajax, Barcelona and Chelsea.
+He had spells at Ajax, AC Milan, Barcelona and Chelsea.
 With the latter club he garnered worldwide attention when he received little playing time (no Premier League level appearances in his last three seasons combined), and nevertheless insisted on seeing out his lucrative contract.

 Bogarde represented the Netherlands national team in one World Cup and one European Championship, being an international for five years.

 Club career

 Early years and Ajax

 Born in Rotterdam, Bogarde started his career at SVV in the Eerste Divisie, as a winger, then switched to the Eredivisie in summer 1991, playing with hometown club Sparta (he previously had a short loan spell with neighbouring Excelsior in the second division) and scoring a career-best 11 goals in the 1993–94 season as it qualified for the UEFA Intertoto Cup.

 Bogarde signed for Ajax in 1994.
 After a slow first year – he did not leave the bench in the final of the team's victorious campaign in the UEFA Champions League – he became a defensive stalwart.